Table of Contents

 Section 3.
 Vice Presidents, in the order designated, shall perform duties for the President in her absence or inability to act.
 In addition,

-- The First Vice President shall be the President Elect and serve as a Director to the Federation.
+- The First Vice President shall serve as a Director to the Federation.
 She shall address matters related to Buddhist Education, Dana, and Dharma School.

 - The Second Vice President shall address matters related to Membership and Publicity.